wpswings/wallet-system-for-woocommerce/README.txt

 Customers can use their WooCommerce Wallets as a payment option if the wallet balance is higher than the total cart value.
 They can use it as a partial payment option when the wallet balance is lower than the total cart value.

 **16. Transaction History [User]**
-The customers’ wallet transactions history contains wallet recharge, debit, credit, transfer, and withdrawal entries.
+The customers’ wallet transaction history contains wallet recharge, debit, credit, transfer, and withdrawal entries.
 You can also see edits they’ve made to customers’ wallet accounts and the list of customers’ transactions.

 **17. Wallet Amount Transfer**
 The customers can transfer their wallet amount into other customers’ wallets.
 It will help the merchants increase user interaction on their WooCommerce store and result in an increase in the wallet user base.